Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: : A Library to Sample Legal Polyhedral Transformations

 \subsubsection{Sampling Strategies}

 Listing~\ref{lst:end2end} demonstrates the application of a single primitive transformation.
 However, in consequence of the compositionality of polyhedral transformations, the user can apply a sequence of transformations and legality checks to a SCoP (before generating the code) and hence obtain a different \emph{composite} transformation.
 This is a \emph{new} sample from the space of polyhedral transformations, different from its component primitive transformations.
-Put differently, sampling the space of polyhedral transformations with \tool{} consists of applying a sequence of transformations to a SCoP, where each entry consists of specifying a location (a node in the schedule tree), the transformation (\verb!TrEnum!) and a set of arguments.
+Put differently, sampling the space of polyhedral transformations with \TADASHI{} consists of applying a sequence of transformations to a SCoP, where each entry consists of specifying a location (a node in the schedule tree), the transformation (\verb!TrEnum!) and a set of arguments.
 A location can be selected using the \verb!schedule_tree[]! member or with a combination of \verb!goto_*! methods of the \verb!Node! class.
 The transformation can be selected from the possible values \verb!TrEnum! values and checked if it is available on the selected node.
-Finally, selecting an argument is somewhat convoluted, since the available values depend not only on the selected transformation, but also on the concrete properties of the selected schedule node (such as its partial schedule, type and number of children etc.). \tool{} exposes the necessary information for random argument selection by providing the list of available values or the lower and upper bounds for integer arguments.
+Finally, selecting an argument is somewhat convoluted, since the available values depend not only on the selected transformation, but also on the concrete properties of the selected schedule node (such as its partial schedule, type and number of children etc.).
+The \texttt{get\_args()} method of \texttt{Node}s simplifies this.